zenomt/webid-auth-protocol/README.md

 endpoint.
 That means the API endpoint will probably be at a different origin from the original URI.

-A successful response is made in the same manner as one for the `webid_pop_endpoint`.
+A successful response is made in the same manner as one for the `token_pop_endpoint`.

-Because the agent accessing this endpoint is in direct control of the WebID-TLS private key, the `redirect_uri`, if used, can be used to establish an application identifier with the same assurance as in an OAuth workflow.
+Because the agent accessing this endpoint is in direct control of the TLS client certificate's private key, the `redirect_uri`, if used, can be used to establish an application identifier with the same assurance as in an OAuth2 workflow.

 TBD: error response.

-Note: If a `redirect_uri` is not included in the request, then the `Origin` header from the request to the `webid_tls_endpoint` provides the most granular application identifier available for access control decisions.
+Note: If a `redirect_uri` is not included in the request, then the `Origin` header from the request to the `client_cert_endpoint` provides the most granular application identifier available for access control decisions.

 Operation